tuxes3/bomberman/README.md

 Installation
 ------------
+All you need to run this project locally is PHP and Make.

-Checkout project:  `git clone https://github.com/Tuxes3/bomberman.git`
+Checkout project:  `git clone https://github.com/tuxes3/bomberman.git`

 Prepare workspace:  `make install`

 Start servers: `make server`, `make websocket`

+You can now access the game on `localhost:8008`.
+We use port `8009` for the websocket, so be sure that you have access on these two ports.

 License
 -------